CBSE's New Board Exam Rules: Students, Parents, Teachers Welcome New Exam Pattern

-Students, Parents, Teachers Welcome New Pattern Of CBSE's Class 10, 12 Exams
+Students, Parents, Teachers Welcome New Pattern Of CBSE's Class 10, 12 Board Exams

 CBSE 10th, 12th Board Exams: Class 10 and 12 Board exams will now comprise of first term and second term.
 Each term exam will be given equal weightage in the final results.
 There will be no overlap in the syllabus of the two terms.